An effective Records Management program should be designed to achieve the following objectives:

 Vital records fall into two general categories:

-These are records which are needed immediately by fire and safety personnel during an actual emergency and records which are needed by an organization's management and staff members assigned to disaster recovery efforts.
+1. Records which are needed immediately by fire and safety personnel during an actual emergency and records which are needed by an organization's management and staff members assigned to disaster recovery efforts.

-These are records which are needed by an organization's staff to continue mandated operations and services during and after the actual emergency and in order to preserve the legal and financial rights and interests of the organization and the individuals directly affected by its activities.
+2. Records which are needed by an organization's staff to continue mandated operations and services during and after the actual emergency and in order to preserve the legal and financial rights and interests of the organization and the individuals directly affected by its activities.

 Procedural considerations include routinely updating vital records, prohibiting food, beverages and smoking in records areas, segregating combustible material, and conducting periodic electrical, building and fire inspections.
 Another important procedure is the regular testing of a vital records program through simulations to ensure adequate functioning in the event of a genuine emergency.
 Exclusive reliance upon on-site vital records protection measures is not recommended because of the potential for total or near total destruction of a single location in a disaster.

 This technique involves the distribution of duplicate copies created in paper, microfilm, or electronic format to locations other than the institution's primary office space.
 Such dispersal may be either routine or planned.
 During the regular course of business, duplicates of vital records are often routinely distributed to other buildings.
 So long as these duplicates are designated as the vital records security copy and maintained in the proper conditions for the same length of time as the primary copy, the information they contain would be protected.
 In cases where copies of vital records are not routinely dispersed, each office must plan to have copies of vital records distributed to alternative sites specifically for protection purposes.
 Such copies should be sent to designated buildings and kept for the full retention period.